 Local and state laws are in place to protect trees and vegetation.
 They ensure that future generations can continue to enjoy the quality of life that makes the Redlands Coast special.

-The value of trees and vegetation in the Redlands
+The value of trees and vegetation on Redlands Coast

 There are many reasons Redland City Council encourages the community to treasure and nurture local vegetation.
 These include:

 - Helping to shape the natural beauty and colour that is Redlands Coast

 - Providing and protecting the habitat for plants and animals